Seth Blattman

 Seth Blattman is an American politician and Democratic member of the Arizona House of Representatives elected to represent District 9 in 2022.
+He serves as the Ranking Democratic Member on Ways and Means while also sitting on Appropriations and Military Affairs and Public Safety.

-Early life & education
+Early life and education

-Blattman moved to Scottsdale, Arizona as a child with his family, and later attended the University of Arizona and graduated from Arizona State University, where he received his Bachelor's degree in political science.
+Blattman moved to Scottsdale, Arizona as a child with his family, and later attended the University of Arizona and graduated from Arizona State University, where he received his bachelor's degree in political science.
 He also received his MBA from the University of California, Los Angeles.
 After, he worked for his family's furniture business.
 He is Jewish.